 Processions lit by candlelight start off on Av.
 Juárez close to the Woolworth Store and advance toward the Our Lady of Guadalupe church.
-Along all the side streets and the Main Square, you'll find vendors selling all kinds of food, sweets, souvenirs, toys and more.
+On all the side streets and the Main Square, you'll find vendors selling all kinds of food, sweets, souvenirs, toys and more.
 Tip: don't even consider driving into town during these celebrations.

 A photo from the early 1920's, you can see construction around the small chapel